 The Right to Nationality is a [wiki]fundamental human right[/wiki].
 Article 15 of the Universal Declaration of Human Rights states that: ‘Everyone has the right to a nationality’.
 That ‘No one shall be arbitrarily deprived of his nationality nor denied the right to change his nationality.’
 A nationality means officially belonging to a particular country.
 This is a basic human right for all individuals.

 What is Statelessness?

 A stateless individual is a person who does not have the nationality of any particular state.
 Some people are born stateless due to rules regarding citizenship.
-However, it is a direct violation of human rights to make someone stateless without cause, as this is depriving them of their citizenship without good reason.
-Statelessness is detrimental to the person as it prevents their access to other human rights, such as the right to work, the right to free election, and many others.
-In addition, people who are stateless cannot represent the country that they are in and so cannot actively take part in the democratic process.
+However, it is a direct violation of human rights to make someone stateless without cause.
+As this is depriving them of their citizenship without good reason.
+Statelessness is detrimental to the person as it prevents their access to other human rights.
+Examples are the right to work, the right to free election, and many others.
+In addition, people who are stateless cannot represent the country that they are in.
+Moreover, they cannot actively take part in the democratic process because of this.

 Statelessness and the right to Asylum

-Another reason for statelessness is migration, where large groups of people no longer have citizenship of their homeland and do not have the right to citizenship in the country that they have settled in.
+Another reason for statelessness is migration.
+Where large groups of people no longer have citizenship of their homeland.
+Also, they do not have the right to citizenship in the country that they have settled in.
 An example of this are the Shona community in Kenya, who are Zimbabwean by origin.
-After migration, they no longer have a right to Zimbabwean citizenship and due to Kenyan citizenship laws do not have a right to Kenyan citizenship.
+After migration, they no longer have a right to Zimbabwean citizenship.
+Due to Kenyan citizenship laws do not have a right to Kenyan citizenship.
 This means that they are stateless.

 What can be done about it?